 – Entrance fees to all archaeological sites and museums

-– invitation letter for visa purpose (Israeli passport-holders are not allowed to visit Sudan)
+– invitation letter for visa on arrival and all necessary permits (Israeli passport-holders are not allowed to visit Sudan)